 Since inspecting the chimney crown requires climbing on top of the roof, most homeowners are unaware there is a problem until they have a chimney inspection or notice water stains on the ceiling and walls near the fireplace.
 Depending on the extent of the damage, a Certified Chimney Professional will need to either repair or rebuild the crown.

 Although the chimney crown has a cement surface, it is not as durable as the brick masonry.
 Being on top of the chimney, the cement chimney crown is constantly exposed to rain and other weather conditions.
 This means that it will eventually fall victim to deterioration and develop small hairline cracks.
 Even though these cracks appear small, they will enlarge over time and result in a costly chimney crown replacement or water damage.

 If the damage is not too severe, our technicians can fill in any surface cracks and apply an All-Weather CrownCoat to protect the chimney crown with a flexible, waterproof membrane.

 We can even apply this sealant in below-freezing temperatures, so if you’re chimney crown cracks in the winter, we can fix it fast.
 It’s an environmentally friendly, water-based sealant and we offer a ten-year warranty.

 You can trust the masonry experts at Advanced Chimney Sweep for Expert Chimney Crown Repairs throughout Georgia and South Carolina.
-We serve the CSRA (Central Savannah River Area) and the South Carolina Midlands vicinities, including Augusta GA, Evans GA, Hephzibah GA, Groveton GA, Blythe GA, Thomson GA, Martinez GA, Lincolnton GA, Lexington SC, Aiken SC, Bamberg SC, Batesburg-Leesville SC, West Columbia SC, Forest Acres SC, Orangeburg SC, and nearby communities.
+We serve the CSRA (Central Augusta River Area) and the South Carolina Midlands vicinities, including Augusta GA, Evans GA, Hephzibah GA, Groveton GA, Blythe GA, Thomson GA, Martinez GA, Lincolnton GA, Lexington SC, Aiken SC, Bamberg SC, Batesburg-Leesville SC, West Columbia SC, Forest Acres SC, Orangeburg SC, and nearby communities.